clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 ---

-The tutorial sets up [Istio BookInfo application][] in different clusters.
+The tutorial sets up the [Istio BookInfo application][] in different clusters.
 The tutorial demonstrates the use of AccessPolicy and PrivilegedAccessPolicy custom resources.
 The tutorial shows different load-balancing policies like: random, round-robin or static destination.
 For more details, see the [policies documentation][].